Closed steel mill sends Olympic skiers - not smoke - skyward - Sentinel Colorado

 The 200-foot big air structure was built on the site of the former Shougang Group steel mill, China’s first state-owned plant that helped the country become a world leader in steel production.
 Its billowing smokestacks provided work for thousands but also darkened the sky over Beijing’s Shijingshan District, contributing to the city’s air pollution problem.

-The sprawling campus has been converted into bizarre, yet beautiful, city oasis.
+The sprawling campus has been converted into a bizarre, yet beautiful, city oasis.

 “This feels like it was created in a virtual world, in a video game,” American freeskiier Nick Goepper said.